top of page

 A 3-year sex offender registration requirement can be added to the 10-year requirement every time a person fails to register.
 Additionally, failure to register as a sex offender is a crime that can be charged either as a misdemeanor or a felony depending on the underlying conviction.

-There are many defenses a good criminal lawyer can use to defend some accused of indecent exposure.
+There are many defenses a good criminal defense lawyer can use to defend someone charged with indecent exposure in violation of PC 314.

 No Criminal Intent –